Chipotle’s new cilantro soap may be the kick your shower needs - NewsBreak

 Roughly 4 to 14% of the population is genetically wired to experience a soapy flavor when they eat cilantro.
 Those people who think it tastes like soap have a “variation in a group of olfactory-receptor genes that allows them to strongly perceive the soapy-flavored aldehydes in cilantro leaves,” according to Britannica .

 “Our Cilantro Soap plays into a larger trend of turning digital moments into real-life experiences,” said Chris Brandt, Chief Marketing Officer.
-“Every Chipotle fan, regardless of which side of the great cilantro debate they’re on, can appreciate this fan-inspired gift.”Burger King offering 37-cent Whoppers for 2 days only
+“Every Chipotle fan, regardless of which side of the great cilantro debate they’re on, can appreciate this fan-inspired gift.”Three people killed, including two teens, in McClain County crash

 The soap sells for $8 a bar and can be found on chipotlegoods.com .